vladeemerr/veekay/README.md

 `app` is a global state variable provided by Veekay and `vk_device` is a `VkDevice` contained in `app` variable.

+### Running

+`build-xxx/testbed` will contain the executable after successful build

+**Make sure your working directory is set to the project root!**
+Project root is where this README file resides.
+Otherwise, the code responsible for loading shaders from files will fail, because relative paths are used.

 ### Compiling shaders

 `testbed/CMakeLists.txt` has build recipe for compiling shader files